glhaugan/Beheading-a-Hydra/README.md

 The analysis script in R produces the following output.

 - **MedellinMap.html**: Interactive map showing schools' homicide exposure in 2007 and 2010.
+- **plot.png**: Trendline plot for monthly homicides in Berna-controlled and non-controlled comunas.